Questions & Answers

-Q1: Do we need to change the handcuffing standard operating procedures (SOPs) in training or operating ?
+Q1: Do we need to change the handcuffing SOP (standard operating procedures) in training or operating ?

-A1: No. Hulkkuffs are designed to fit all Standard Operating Procedure (SOP) for handcuffing.
-Hulkkuffs reduce stress in handcuffing, speed up the overall procedure, lower the risk of escalation, make more room for officers to focus on safety.
+A1: —-No. Hulkkuffs are designed to fit current SOP for handcuffing.
+Hulkkuffs reduce stresses at handcuffing, speed up the overall procedure, lower the risk of escalation, make more room for officers to focus on safety.

 Q2: Would the new handcuffs get malfunctioned when the tension mechanism fails or gets stuck by something.

-A2: No. Hulkkuffs are to lock/engage 3-tooth ahead of the tension control, or, in other words, the tension mechanism is activated only after the forward lock systems are engaged.
+A2: —-No. Hulkkuffs over-tighten mechanism works only after the single strand is fully engaged, or, in other words, the tension mechanism is activated only after the forward lock systems are 100% engaged.

 Q3: Would the handcuffs get over-tightened when the tension control fails ?

-A3: No. If the mechanism fails, it may activate earlier (make it more or less like conventional handcuff), and it only activates after the handcuff is firmly cuffed on a wrist .
-The over-tighten mechanism is more reliable than the double-lock of the conventional handcuffs in any circumstance.
+A3: —-No. If the mechanism fails, it may activate earlier (make it more or less like conventional handcuff), and it is only activated after the handcuff is firmly cuffed on a wrist, that means the mechanism never works before the single strand is fully engaged to prevent malfunction .
+The over-tighten mechanism is more reliable than the manual double-lock of the conventional handcuffs in any circumstance.

-Q4: Would the tension control blocks the handcuff from being opened with a key, for example, the handcuff would not be removed freely when the tension control fails ?
+Q4: Would the tension control blocks the handcuff from being opened, for example, the handcuff would not be removed freely when the tension control fails ?

-A4: No, the stop pawl of the mechanism is uni-directional, and is spring loaded.
-It has no resistance in loosing / opening direction in any situation.
+A4: —-No, the stop pawl of the mechanism is one-directional, and is spring loaded, has no resistance in loosening / opening direction in any situation.
 (It is resistant only in tightening direction after activated).

 Q5: Do we need to lub the Hulkkuffs regularly ?

-A5: Lubrications have been made in factory, no lubrication required in daily operations.
-Customer lubrication is not recommended because most lubs catch dirt and debris and may block the parts from moving properly or freely.
+A5:—- Lubrications have been made in factory, no lubrication required in daily operations.
+Customer lubrication is not recommended because incorrect lubs catch dirt and debris and may block the parts from moving properly or freely.

 Q6: Why do the Aluminum alloy handcuffs cost so much than steel handcuffs?